jeromecoupe/webstoemp/src/blogposts/2019-05-06-blazing-fast-image-resize-with-sharp-gulp.md

 ---
-title: "Blazing fast image resizes with Sharp and Gulp"
+title: "Blazing fast image transforms with Sharp and Gulp"
-excerpt: "Generating thumbnails of images is a common build step for many applications and websites.
+excerpt: "In this responsive age, generating images thumbnails is a common build step for many applications and websites.
 It is also quite a resources intensive and time consuming one.
 By combining Sharp with Gulp, we can easily build a very fast thumbnails-generation task."
 image: "speed.jpg"
 imageAlt: " - Photo by Marc Sendra Martorell"
 tags: